tc39/proposal-promise-finally/README.md

 ### Why not `.then(f, f)`?
 `promise.finally(func)` is similar to `promise.then(func, func)`, but is different in a few critical ways:
  - When creating a function inline, you can pass it once, instead of being forced to either declare it twice, or create a variable for it
- - A `finally` callback will not receive any argument, since there's no reliably means of determining if the promise was fulfilled or rejected.
+ - A `finally` callback will not receive any argument, since there's no reliable means of determining if the promise was fulfilled or rejected.
 This use case is for precisely when you *do not care* about the rejection reason, or the fulfillment value, and so there's no need to provide it.
  - Unlike `Promise.resolve(2).then(() => {}, () => {})` (which will be resolved with `undefined`), `Promise.resolve(2).finally(() => {})` will be resolved with `2`.
  - Similarly, unlike `Promise.reject(3).then(() => {}, () => {})` (which will be resolved with `undefined`), `Promise.reject(3).finally(() => {})` will be rejected with `3`.